 Their balance and strength have really improved.
 He used to have to use the side of his chair to get up and down but he can now do it unsupported.
 I have noticed that their confidence has grown alongside the improvements in their balance.

-At ADDSI Home Living there were only a handful of us trained care workers to start with but, as the word spread, more staff took it on.
-Our newsletter is telling more people about it and more care workers are now in training.
+At ADDSI Home Living there were only a handful of us trained support workers to start with but, as the word spread, more staff took it on.
+Our newsletter is telling more people about it and more support workers are now in training.

 I know it is early days for Active at Home but it is definitely a program that I see going further and that should be part of people’s care plan.
 It is a step in the right direction and there are a lot of people out there who could benefit.